-Figure 2: Mean daily discharge (m3/s) for the Columbia River at Revelstoke Dam, 2014.
-The shaded area represents minimum and maximum mean daily discharge values recorded at the dam from 2001 to 2013.
+Figure 2: Mean daily discharge (m3/s) for the Columbia River at Revelstoke Dam, 2015.
+The shaded area represents minimum and maximum mean daily discharge values recorded at the dam from 2001 to 2014.
 The white line represents average mean daily discharge values over that same time period.
 The red line represents the minimum flow release of 142 m3/s.

-Similar to previous study years, discharge in 2014 exhibited large hourly fluctuations, a reflection of the primary use of the facility for daily peaking operations (Appendix C, Figure C2).
-Daily fluctuations were smaller in 2014 than in previous years, with daily maximums of less than 500 m3/s most days (Appendix C, Figure C2), compared to the increases during sampling in other years when discharges were often between 1000 and 1500 m3/s during daily power demand periods (ONA, Golder and Poisson 2014).
-In 2014, the greatest daily fluctuations were observed during Session 1 with smaller fluctuations during Sessions 2 and 3.
+Similar to previous study years, discharge in 2015 exhibited large hourly fluctuations, a reflection of the primary use of the facility for daily peaking operations.
+In 2015, discharges during spring sampling were high and did not drop below 700 m3/s most nights (Appendix C, Figure C2).
+During fall sampling, peak daily flows ranged between approximately 600 and 1400 m3/s, but discharge was reduced to less than 500 m3/s most nights (Appendix C, Figure C3).
 Since the implementation of the minimum flow release, discharge from REV rarely declines to 142 m3/s due to operational considerations (BC Hydro, personal communication).
 In years since the flow regime change, the lowest discharges are typically between 140 and 160 m3/s.
-Peak daily flows during the fall sample period ranged between approximately 350 and 1200 m3/s (Appendix C, Figure C2).